HomeLatest NewsTechnologyGoogle publishing technology: Here's why Google wants media companies to create stories like Snapchat’s 'Discover'

 Register Now →

 However, when asked Google did not disclose anything.
 It said in a statement: “We don’t have anything to announce at the moment but look forward to sharing more soon.”
-The name Stamp echoes an existing Google product, Accelerated Mobile Pages, or AMP, that allows for faster loading of stories.
-Facebook has a competing product, Instant Articles.
+The name Stamp echoes an existing Google product, Accelerated Mobile Pages, or AMP, that allows for faster loading of online news stories. has a competing product, Instant Articles.

 Get the day's headlines from Tech Observer straight in your inbox